 Now still pining to be with her beloved, Mio is attending class but is approached by the wicked Yukikata who, with this brother gone, seems to be stalking her night and day.
 Later at her apartment, Yuki explains to Mio that his parents will be gone for their anniversary and that she will ultimately will have to make a choice between him or his brother.
 Out of respect for his elder sibling, Yukitaka asks Mio to choose his brother over him, but contradictory to his actions forces himself on Mio.
 She manages to hold the man off and uses some deeply psychological quotes she has read on a fortune cookie to break his mental will.
 Finally accepting his futile struggle to win her over, Yuki gives up and is consolidated by a gentle hug.

 25/06/2017 - EP12: Our couple is reunited and they kiss, Kujo apologizes about his behaviour and then they proceed to cement their love for one another... but then the show appears to have ran out of budget and we are treated to 1.30 minutes of experimental animation involving Kujo's family and the final appearance of Fish-kun.
 Queue the closing credits and a final shot of Mio and Kujo kissing under a cherry tree.
 The End.

-So that's SMSY in a nutshell, a show with writing equivalent to laziest fanfiction you can find on the internet and paired with an animation on a shoe string.
+So that's SMSY in a nutshell, a show with writing equivalent to laziest fanfiction you can find on the internet and paired with an animation on a shoestring budget.
 I cannot recommend this 'anime' to anyone but the most bored of people out there.
-Avoid this one like the plague and spend your time instead on licking some stamps, polishing your shoes or writing a better fanfiction on Deviantart.
+Avoid this one like the plague and spend your time instead on licking some stamps, polishing your shoes or writing a better fanfiction on DeviantArt.